Focus on the Now

 “You shit,” she seethed.
 He’d crumpled to the floor, leaving a dark smear against the wall.
 She stepped quickly, her pistol still trained, one left in the chamber, ready to blow out whatever remaining brain matter at the slightest inkling of life.
 She nudged the shotgun away with her bare toe.

-Keep the pacing taut, not bogged down (in red) with extraneous or irrelevant—at the moment—information.
+Keep the pacing taut, not bogged down (my first draft prose in red) with extraneous or irrelevant—at the moment—information.

 Nikki had neither the time nor the inclination to announce herself as a federal agent, bringing her revolver into a two-handed firing grip, pointing at the gunman who’d invaded her night.
 Who was this stranger?
 Might he be the same man she’d seen around town for the last several days, following her?
 She squeezed the trigger repeatedly, the way she’d been taught years before at the academy, and saw the back of the pea green jacket pucker several times between his shoulder blades—her fifth round exiting high, spewing bone and teeth fragments from the side of the intruder’s face.
 She had never killed a man before and wondered if her sleep would be filled with nightmares from this day forward.